 The digital world is an ever-changing world and demands your full attention.
 Web standards and trends shift each year, dictating new tools and technologies for building attractive, user-focused websites.

 The same is happening with users’ tastes and habits.
-The way your website looks and works, affects your visitors the most, so applying current demands are imperative.
+The way your website looks and works, impacts your brand identity and affects the visitors the most, so applying current demands are imperative.

 But how do you know your website design feels outdated to your visitors?